reactioncommerce/docs/guides/quick-start.md

 ## At a glance

-There are two main routes to getting started with Mailchimp Open Commerce: installing the platform on your local computer or on a server.
+There are two main routes to getting started with Mailchimp Open Commerce: installing the system on your local computer or on a server.
 This guide will focus on the former, which will allow you to explore the main features of Open Commerce.

 In this guide, we’ll set up a full local instance of the Open Commerce platform, including core plugins provided by Mailchimp.
-We’ll walk through cloning and starting the Open Commerce development platform, registering an account, and creating your first shop.
+We’ll walk you through installing the CLI, creating your first server project and local admin and storefront instances, registering an account, and creating your first shop.

 ## What you’ll need